hashicorp/terraform-provider-aws/website/docs/r/lambda_layer_version.html.markdown

 Provides a Lambda Layer Version resource.
 Lambda Layers allow you to reuse shared bits of code across multiple lambda functions.

-For information about Lambda Layers and how to use them, see [AWS Lambda Layers][1]
+For information about Lambda Layers and how to use them, see [AWS Lambda Layers][1].

+~> **NOTE:** Setting `skip_destroy` to `true` means that the AWS Provider will _not_ destroy any layer version, even when running `terraform destroy`.
+Layer versions are thus intentional dangling resources that are _not_ managed by Terraform and may incur extra expense in your AWS account.

 ## Example Usage